humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	This button decreases the text editor's font size.
-Also see the music size buttons further to the right, which are similar, but have a square shape.
+	<span class="summary-icon">Decrease text editor's font size.</span>

+	Also see the square sizing buttons further to the right, which have a similar effect on the music notation.

 	You can also decrease the font size of the text and music together from the web browser's zoom controls (<span class="keypress">control-minus</span>).

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">